jaimebuelta/django-docker-template/README.md

 ```
   The command option `-it` allows to stop the container hitting CTRL+C, as it connects to it, instead of having to use `docker stop test`.
 See [Docker documentation](https://docs.docker.com/engine/reference/commandline/run/#examples) for more details.

   The container will be configurable using environment variables.
+Check the available values in
+the environment.env file.
+These variables will need to point to the proper deployment values.
+In the
+file they are defined for development purposes.
   Also note that any changes to the contaniner won't be in effect until is rebuild.